rikkimax/DIPs/DIPs/DIP1xxx-RC.md

     11. Usage of signatures as return types and arguments obey the same rules associated with interfaces and classes inside said interfaces/classes hierachies which is covariance and invariance.
 Patch functions will be required to implement this however and have each version available for casting to parent signatures.

 2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.
 3. Is expression is extended to support checking if a given type is a signature.
+Ignores ``default`` attributes.
     - If a type is a signature of any type but is unresolved will match ``is(T==signature)``, for resolved signatures they will match ``is(T:signature)``.
     - To verify a resolved signature type against an unresolved signature type use ``is(T:Signature)``, against a resolved signature use ``is(T==typeof(Signature, ...)``.
     - If ``is(T:Signature)`` is evaluated at compile time, it will always return false if the initialization of the given signature is occuring from within another ``is(T:Signature)``.
 This prevents a diamond dependency problem.